OGRECave/ogre/Docs/src/manual.md

 ## Manually Categorising Illumination Passes {#Manually-Categorising-Illumination-Passes}

-Alternatively, if you want more direct control over the categorisation of your passes, you can use the [illumination\_stage](#illumination_005fstage) option in your pass to explicitly assign a pass unchanged to an illumination stage.
+Alternatively, if you want more direct control over the categorisation of your passes, you can use the @ref illumination_005fstage option in your pass to explicitly assign a pass unchanged to an illumination stage.
 This way you can make sure you know precisely how your material will be rendered under additive lighting conditions.

 ## Pass Classification and Vertex Programs {#Pass-Classification-and-Vertex-Programs}